DerProctophantasmist/marionrampal.com/data/lyrics.en.md

 [#### Visitation of the Bayou Maharajah](lyrics/Visitation of the Bayou Maharajah.md) [#### À la mer](lyrics/A la mer.md)

-*Paroles et musiques de Marion Rampal, Éditions capt'n music*
+*Lyrics and music by Marion Rampal, Edited by capt'n music*